skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 allowed in at once, which is unexpected.
 They report to the Queen that Fiore is free and the curse is lifted, but it is obvious she had figured this out.
 The mountain blew its top a week ago, and nobody could have missed that.
-If it weren’t for the two-headed invasion of the city this event would be the talk of the town.
+If it weren't for the two-headed invasion of the city this event would be the talk of the town.
 They do not tell her where the Archives are, or where the Orb is buried.